12 Best Parenting Books Of All Time

-I often recommend several 12 Best Parenting Books Of All Time by mothers-to-be and novice mothers who have just gotten pregnant, and they all have the same requirements: authoritative, reliable, and practical.
+I often recommend several best parenting books by mothers-to-be and novice mothers who have just gotten pregnant, and they all have the same requirements: authoritative, reliable, and practical.

 Although “raising children according to books” is not advocated, if you don’t understand anything, there are often only two results: one is being led by the noses of the three aunts and six poems, community aunts, and “parenting experts”; the other is constant mistakes.